 11. Innovation Cooling Graphite Thermal Pad

 Between cooling graphite thermal pad vs thermal paste, the former is easier to use with the option to reuse and remove easily.
-However, the thermal paste is required more attention when it comes to remove and reapply on the CPU or GPU.
+However, the thermal paste is required more attention when it comes to removing and reapplying on the CPU or GPU.

 Its dry nature means it can even be reused for multiple upgrade cycles it won’t run or crack over time and forms an extremely solid bond however it is more expensive than the most thermal paste for CPU.